keithmmc/ATUproblemsets/README.md

 # <p>

-to slove this i first introduced the problem using a print statement to welcome the user to the balance calculator and asking the user to input there name as a variable this variable is used again in the progame when recalling the total balance.
-I then set up two variables called amount 1 and amount 2. when the user inputs both of these amounts the program adds these amounts and also divides the sum by 100. this converts the cents value into euro. and gives the output telling the user what there total balance is, this output has a decimal sign between the euro and cent ensuring it is in the right format. to test this if you input amount one as 245 and amount 2 as 130. your result should be your name followed by your total balance 3.75 with the euro sign. to close off the problem I used another print statement to thank the user for using the balance calculator and outputting the users name.
+to solve this I first introduced the problem using a print statement to welcome the user to the balance calculator and asking the user to input there name as a variable.This variable is used again in the programme when recalling the total balance.
+I then set up two variables called amount 1 and amount 2.
+When the user inputs both of these amounts the program adds these amounts and also divides the sum by 100.
+This converts the cents value into euro and gives the output telling the user what there total balance is. this output has a decimal sign between the euro and cent ensuring it is in the right format.
+To test this if you input amount one as 245 and amount 2 as 130.
+Your result should be your name followed by your total balance 3.75 with the euro sign.
+To close off the problem I used another print statement to thank the user for using the balance calculator and outputting the users name.

 # references #